-Five open book parliamentary procedure research questions using the current edition of Robert's Rules of Order Newly Revised.
+Consists of five open-book parliamentary procedure research questions using the current (12th) edition of Robert's Rules of Order Newly Revised.
 Participants will be allowed 30 minutes to complete Part I of the exam.
 All team members are required to provide their own copy of the most current edition of Robert's Rules of Order Newly Revised.
-These questions do not come from the previous five years National FFA exams.
+It is allowable to have highlighting in your book and tabs.
+It is not allowable to add written pages to the RONR or have written additional notes.